Jai Lucas: Coaching

 In August 2013, almost immediately after leaving his last pro team, the Texas Longhorns hired Lucas as an assistant coach on the staff of Rick Barnes.
 Lucas assisted in all internal operations of the basketball program.
 Lucas was retained by Barnes' successor, Shaka Smart, in 2015.

 Lucas was hired by John Calipari in 2020 to be a special assistant and lead recruiter at the University of Kentucky.
 During the 2021–22 season at Kentucky, Lucas was rated the second best recruiter in the country, behind only Jon Scheyer, who was the associate head coach at Duke.

 After Scheyer took over as the Duke head coach at the end of the 2021–22 season, he hired Lucas as an assistant coach, the first Duke assistant who hadn't played for the Blue Devils in 30 years.

 On March 6, 2025, Lucas was named head coach of the Miami Hurricanes.

+Entering his first season, Lucas inherited a Miami Hurricanes program following the retirement of longtime head coach Jim Larrañaga, who led the team for 13 years.
+Under Larrañaga, the Hurricanes established a stable and competitive foundation, highlighted by an Elite Eight appearance in 2021 and a Final Four run in 2022.
+However, the program regressed in 2023, finishing with a 15–17 record.

+At the time of his retirement, Larrañaga cited the impact of the transfer portal as a contributing factor to the team’s decline.
+In his announcement, he stated that multiple players entered the portal shortly after the Final Four run, describing the growing influence of financial opportunities in college basketball and expressing concern that the sport had become increasingly professionalized.
+He remarked, “What shocked me beyond belief was after we made it to the Final Four … eight of them decided they were going to put their name in the portal and leave … the opportunity to make money someplace else … it’s become professional.”

+Upon Lucas’s arrival, he emphasized the role of Miami’s name, image, and likeness (NIL) resources, noting that the program’s collective was prepared to invest in basketball.
+In his first season, he engineered a significant turnaround, as Miami improved from a 7–24 record the previous year to 24–7 in the regular season.

+In the ACC Tournament, Miami defeated No. 24 Louisville in the opening round before losing to Virginia, 84–62.
+Despite the loss, the Hurricanes received an at-large bid to the 2026 NCAA Tournament, marking Lucas’s first tournament appearance as a head coach.
+Miami defeated No. 10 seed Missouri, 80–66, in the first round before falling to No. 8 seed Purdue, 79–69, in the round of 32.